-Brophy College Preparatory is well-known in the Phoenix community as an incubator of National Merit honorees and AP Scholars with 99 percent of its students going on to college, however the Jesuit hallmark of Intellectual Competence is only one part of the formation of a Brophy graduate.
-The true value lies in the overall approach to education dictated by Brophy’s Jesuit identity as articulated centuries ago by St. Ignatius Loyola, founder of the Society of Jesus.
-The Jesuit philosophy insists that educational and spiritual formation must go hand-in-hand to create a citizen of the world prepared to lead with competence, conscience, and compassion.
+Brophy College Preparatory is well-known in the Phoenix community as an incubator of National Merit honorees and AP Scholars with 99 percent of its students going on to college; however, the Jesuit hallmark of Intellectual Competence is only one part of the formation of a Brophy graduate.
+The true value lies in the overall approach to education dictated by Brophy’s Jesuit identity as articulated centuries ago by St. Ignatius of Loyola, founder of the Society of Jesus.
+The Jesuit philosophy insists that educational and spiritual formation must go hand-in-hand to create a citizen of the world prepared to lead with competence, conscience and compassion.

 From its historical origins, Ignatian philosophy always has insisted that students educated within these Jesuit principles not only use this education to better their own lives, but also must strive to better the lives of others.
 Men of Brophy.
 Men for Others.

 We accept students from elementary and middle schools all over the Valley.
 Our current freshman class is represented by over 100 different schools and 100 different zip codes.
 We have students from Catholic schools, private/non-denominational schools, public and charter schools, as well as home-schooled students.

 Yes.
 Jesuit schools are known for their religious diversity and Brophy's young men come from many religious traditions.
 Approximately 65 percent of our student body are Catholic, but we have students from many Protestant denominations, as well as students who are Jewish, Mormon, Sikh, Muslim and more.
 Our religious studies program includes a course in world religions as we strive to find our common ground and to learn from one another.